byu-cpe/ComputingBootCamp/website/_selfpaced/13_cmake.md

 ## Learn More CMake Syntax

 * Watch the following video by Jason Turner for a quick introduction: <https://www.youtube.com/watch?v=HPMvU64RUTY>
-* Read throgh the following page for an overview of the syntax: <https://llvm.org/docs/CMakePrimer.html>
+* Read through the following page for an overview of the syntax: <https://llvm.org/docs/CMakePrimer.html>

 ## PUBLIC, PRIVATE,  INTERFACE